 History:Sea buckthorn is native to parts of Europe and Asia where it has been a source of food, medicine, and fodder for centuries.
 These seedlings were grown by us so it will be a bit of a surprise to see what the mature plants are like!

-Hippophae ssp.
-If you're looking for a dense, fruiting hedge bush, look no further!
-These cold-hardy plants are grown from seed, thus may be male or female unlike cultivated varieties.
+Why We Grow It: If you're looking for a dense, fruiting hedge bush, look no further!
+These cold-hardy plants are grown from seed, and unlike cultivated varieties it is uncertain whether each seedling is male or female.
 The nodules on their roots help fix nitrogen into the soil, and the resilient plants are salt tolerant.
 They can withstand the juglones from walnuts and will reach up to 6 meters tall, forming virtually impermeable thickets if left to their own devices.
-One male plant will pollinate 5 females, and the female seedlings will bear fruit given there is a male plant near by.
-The leaves can be enjoyed in tea.
+The berries have a wide range of uses and the leaves can be enjoyed in tea.

 Canadian Hardiness Zone: 3

 Soil Preference: Prefers clay loam but adaptable to different soil types